kr-jaydeepp/btst-mn-scripts/README.md

-# dxr-mn-scripts
+# btst-mn-scripts
-Scripts that facilitate an easy setup of dexergi masternodes
+Scripts that facilitate an easy setup of bitstats masternodes

 ## Prerequisite
-* 1000 DXR.
+* 1000 BTST.
 * A main Linux computer(Your everyday computer) / Controlling Wallet.
 * Masternode Server(The computer that will be on 24/7).
 * A unique static Public IP address for EACH masternode.